ansible/ansible/docsite/latest/rst/intro_adhoc.rst

     $ ansible atlanta -a "/sbin/reboot" -f 10

-In 0.7 and later, this will default to running from your user account.
+/usr/bin/ansible will default to running from your user account.
 If you do not like this behavior, pass in "-u username".
-(In 0.6 and before, it defaulted to root.
-Most folks prefered defaulting to the current user, so we changed it).

 If you want to run commands as a different user, it looks like this::